Industry-Specific

 SBA Microloan program via CDFIs

 The SBA Microloan program provides loans up to $50,000 through nonprofit Community Development Financial Institutions (CDFIs).
 It is the most accessible SBA product for newer handyman operators — CDFI underwriters evaluate character and business plan alongside financials, and credit requirements are more flexible than traditional bank SBA loans.
 Average SBA Microloan is $13,000.
-Repayment terms up to six years.
+Repayment terms up to seven years.
 Funds can be used for working capital, tools, equipment, and materials inventory.

 Working-capital lines for materials and tools